thithaonguyen/thithaonguyen.github.io/README.md

 ### Development

 In VSCode terminal, run command `hugo server -D`.
-Then open browser and go to http:://localhost:1313 to preview.
+Then open browser and go to `http:://localhost:1313` to preview.

-Make changes in `/content` and live preview in the browser
+Make changes in `/content` and and live preview in the browser.

 ### Commit change